 In order to fulfill its role, the Committee shall be entitled to act in the following manner, in each case in accordance with the Company's Amended Articles of Association:

 Action may be taken by the Committee upon the affirmative vote of a majority of the members;

 Any two members or the Committee Chair may call a meeting of the Committee upon due notice to each other member at least 48 hours prior to the meeting;

 Action may be taken by the Committee without a meeting of all of the members of the Committee indicate their approval thereof in writing; and

 The Committee Chair shall have the authority to pre-approve non-audit services and related fees up to USD 20’000, and shall present all such pre-approvals to the full Audit Committee at its first meeting following such decisions.

-7. Authority and Resources of the Committee.
+- Authority and Resources of the Committee

 The Committee has the authority to retain legal, accounting or other experts that it determines to be necessary to carry out its duties.
 It also has authority to determine compensation for such advisors as well as for the independent auditor.
 The Committee may determine appropriate funding needs for its own ordinary administrative expenses that are necessary and appropriate to carrying out its duties.